Dragon8029/100-days-of-code/Attempt5.md

 Made some good progress today, managed to get all the info I need from the database to display correctly.
 Starting styling the details page.

 ---

+## D51:
+*Apr 14, 2019*

+Made a little progress today, got the navbar working properly, but discovered that the bootstrap css was overiding my stylesheet.
+Need to fix that next, that will be tomorrows project.

+---